 Graduate research funding for Princeton University Ph.D. candidates is available through the Center for Health and Wellbeing (CHW).
-CHW's annual competitive funding solicitation opens in April in the SAFE system, under the opportunity title "Center for Health and Wellbeing Graduate Funding for Health-Focused Research."
-A specific application opening date and deadline date will be announced in the spring 2021 semester.
-Submission instructions and guidelines will be provided in SAFE when the solicitation is open.
+CHW's annual competitive funding solicitation is currently open in the SAFE system, under the opportunity title "Center for Health and Wellbeing Graduate Funding for Health-Focused Research."
+The deadline to apply is April 18, 2022.
+Submission instructions and guidelines are provided in SAFE.

 CHW unfortunately is not able to consider graduate student requests for research funding apart from this competitive process.

-CHW supports research on the multiple aspects of health and wellbeing in both developed and developing countries.
-Center programs support innovative, multidisciplinary research and dialogue in domestic and global health care and health policy.
+CHW supports policy relevant research on multiple aspects of health and wellbeing in both developed and developing countries.
+Center programs support innovative, multidisciplinary research and dialogue relevant to both domestic and global health policy.

 Applications are welcome from a variety of health-related disciplines and across a broad range of multi-disciplinary perspectives.

 Grants vary in size.
 The maximum grant is $5,000, and graduate students may receive a maximum of two research grants from CHW during their doctoral studies.
 These funds can be used to defray pre-dissertation or dissertation costs associated with some aspect of research or training relevant to the student's proposal.
 A preference is given for funding to cover or offset direct research expenses.
 Funding for salaries or stipends is not available.
 Travel to the student's home city/country is not covered.
 Any proposed travel must fully conform with university guidelines as described at https://international.princeton.edu/pandemic-travel-policy, and elsewhere.

 Awardees must inform CHW before and during the project of any funding received for the same project from any other sources.